232-Pazarama-iOS-Swift-Bootcamp/week4_hw4-emiralpduman/README.md

 - Personal account
 - See recent photos from Flickr API
-- Add to personal collection or favourites, see them in your account.
+- Add to personal collection or favourites, see them in your account
 - Cloud storage
 - Search photos by keyword